Paradise Lost: Shadows and Wings

 Paradise Lost: Shadows and Wings is a musical theatre work with music by American composer Eric Whitacre, lyrics by Whitacre and David Norona, and book by poet Edward Esch, set in two acts.
-The music combines styles of opera, musical theatre, cinematic music, as well as electronic music techniques of trance music, ambient music, and techno to portray the story of an abandoned tribe of angels in search of their wings, looseley based on John Milton's epic poem Paradise Lost.
+The music combines styles of opera, musical theatre, cinematic music, as well as electronic music techniques of trance music, ambient music, and techno to portray the story of an abandoned tribe of angels in search of their wings, loosely based on John Milton's epic poem Paradise Lost.
 Although it has various non-classical influences, it is meant to be performed by singers with operatic or musical theatre backgrounds.